loaiattar/TP-G-n-rateur-de-nombres-premiers-optimis-/README.md

 ### 4. Contact Us (`/contact`)
 -   Have feedback?
 Go to the "Contact" page.
--   Fill out the form (validated in real-time).
+-   Fill out the form (validated in real-time using Zod).
 -   Submit to see a beautiful **toast notification**.

 ### 5. Personalization
 -   Toggle **Dark Mode** using the sun/moon icon in the header.
 Your preference is saved automatically!

+### 6. Error Handling
+-   A custom **Not Found** component manages non-existent pages and links, ensuring a smooth user experience even when things go wrong.

 ---